lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 # Why Manage State?

-_It's easy to build a mobile app...
-Right?_
+_It's easy to build a mobile app for Android and iOS with Flutter...
+What could go wrong?_